Signposts

 We had a site with a picnic table and fire-ring in a small drive-in

-campground, and our poorly provisioned camp consisted of a small tent, a
+campground, and our poorly provisioned camp consisted of a tent, a cooler, a

-cooler, a small charcoal grill, and the car.
-As there was no protective tarp
+small charcoal grill, and the car.
+As I had no protective tarp over the

-over the table, we could not cook or prepare meals in the rain.
-When dawn
+table, we could not cook or prepare meals in the rain.
+When dawn broke wet

-broke rainy and cold, we quickly hopped in the car and went in search of
+and cold, we quickly hopped in the car and went in search of breakfast and

 We stopped at a little restaurant near Conway that, judging from the number